 What is already known about this topic?
 What questions are other people asking?
 What has yet to be discovered?
 Utilize background research resources in your school, library, online, or ask the experts.
 Document your findings in a literature review.

-Ask your essential question and form your hypothesis.
-Boil your ideas down to a single question or problem.
+Boil your ideas down to a single research question or problem.
 Write a hypothesis or begin to sketch out a design solution.

 Step 5: Submit your project online

 Submit the required forms, online, using Scienteer.
 If your project involves human participants, vertebrate animals, potentially hazardous biological agents or hazardous chemicals, activities, or devices, you must submit additional information and plans regarding research safety.
 If you haven’t created your Scienteer account, ask your teacher for the school-specific registration link.
-The research plan deadline is February 1.
+For Human Subjects Research, the research plan deadline is February 1.

 Step 6: Review and Approval